lwr27/lab/README.md

 # Lab

-A home lab I built to get hands on with platform engineering concepts while preparing for a role in the field.
+A home lab for getting hands on with platform engineering tools and concepts.

 ## What it does

-Deploys a simple web app to Azure Kubernetes Service using a fully automated CI/CD pipeline.
+Deploys a simple web app to Azure Kubernetes Service.
 Every time I push a change to main, GitHub Actions builds a Docker image, pushes it to Azure Container Registry, and deploys it to AKS automatically.

-## How it's structured
+## Structure

 | File | What it does |
 |------|-------------|